Completion and Submission Directions

-Dissertations, theses, field studies, creative works and starred papers are submitted electronically to the The Repository.
+Dissertations, theses, field studies, creative works and starred papers are submitted electronically for format review and publication in our Institutional Repository.
 Contact the School of Graduate Studies with questions regarding this requirement.

 Get started